userdocs/qbittorrent-nox-static/docs/build-help.md

  Use: -lm    or --libtorrent-master     Help: -h-lm    or --help-libtorrent-master
  Use: -lt    or --libtorrent-tag        Help: -h-lt    or --help-libtorrent-tag
  Use: -m     or --master                Help: -h-m     or --help-master
+ Use: -ma    or --multi-arch            Help: -h-ma    or --help-multi-arch
  Use: -n     or --no-delete             Help: -h-n     or --help-no-delete
  Use: -o     or --optimize              Help: -h-o     or --help-optimize
  Use: -p     or --proxy                 Help: -h-p     or --help-proxy